 So getting the interview is a function of 1) your consulting resume, and 2) your cover letter.
 To solve that problem, make sure the information on your resume is competitive and the cover letter is extremely strong.

 Next, lets talk about the situations where you did get the 1st round interview, but did not get the 2nd round interview.
 In these cases, it means you did not do well on the case.

 It does not matter if you had a nice conversation if you did not do well on the case.
 There are some people I've interviewed, that I really enjoy talking to.
 I would love to hang out with them.
 And they were not qualified, so I dinged them.

 The fact that nobody will give you any feedback, is hard to interpret.
 Interviewers don't like to have what they perceive as confrontational conversation.
 So unfortunately, you can't read too much into that reaction.

 So my next question is did you properly prepare?

-Did you go through all the video tutorials on my website and did you go through the Look Over My Shoulder® program?
+Did you go through my free video tutorials, practice live cases with practice partners at caseinterviewpartner.com, practice your case interview math at caseinterviewmath.com and go through the Look Over My Shoulder® program?